nabsie/password_generator/README.md

 - creating a prompt for the initial length of the password
 - creating confirms for the uppercase, lowercase, numbers and special characters
-- using char codes to select the characters for the password
+- used arrays to select the characters for the password

 ## screenshots